LayoutXML/AppListManager/README.md

 <sup>1</sup> - all activities with the intent.

-newActivitiesListener and uninstalledActivitiesListener are also invoked automatically in foreground (on all Android versions) and in background (on Android versions 7.1.1 and lower).
+newActivitiesListener and uninstalledActivitiesListener are also invoked automatically in the foreground (on all Android versions) and in the background (on Android versions 7.1.1 and lower).

 ### Registering listeners